renanairshai/BrandHubWebsite/README.md

 ## 🎯 Key Features

 ### 1. Dynamic Filtering System
+- **Filter Categories**: Each item can belong to multiple categories (e.g., "Lightricks Brand, Presentations")
+- **Smart Display**: When a filter is selected, the Index section is replaced with a focused view showing only matching items
+- **Unified Layout**: Filtered results appear in the same clean, open-accordion style as the Index
+- **Filter Options**:
+  - ALL: Shows complete Index with all accordion categories
-- Filter by sub-brands: Lightricks Brand, LTX, Facetune, etc.
+  - Lightricks Brand, LTX, Facetune: Filter by sub-brand
-- Filter by media type: Presentations, Logo Kits, Guidelines, etc.
+  - Presentations, Logo Kits, Guidelines: Filter by media type
-- Combination filtering: Show only "Presentations" for "Facetune"
-- "ALL" button to reset filters
+  - Legacy brands: Historical brand materials
+- **Visual Feedback**: Active filter button is highlighted
+- **What's New Section**: Automatically hidden when filtering to focus on results

 ### 2. Accordion Navigation
 - Expandable/collapsible category sections